simonmichael/hledger_site/src/1.50/hledger.md

 This is a more \"real world\", bank-like view than the [`register`](#register) command (which shows individual postings, possibly from multiple accounts, not necessarily in historical mode).
-As a quick rule of thumb: - use `aregister` for reviewing and reconciling real-world asset/liability accounts - use `register` for reviewing detailed revenues/expenses.
+As a quick rule of thumb:

+- `aregister` is best when reconciling real-world asset/liability accounts
+- `register` is best when reviewing individual revenues/expenses.

 `aregister` requires one argument: the account to report on.
 You can write either the full account name, or a case-insensitive regular